When you get older, it might take a little longer to remember a name or date, and words may not come to mind as quickly as they once did.

 Memory Worksheets

-Doing the daily crossword with your morning coffee strengthens memory and teaches new vocabulary, improves spelling, and keeps the mind active.
-This enjoyable and simple activity has been shown to slow mental decline and lower the risk of cognitive diseases like dementia and Alzheimer’s.
+Doing the daily crossword with your morning coffee strengthens memory, teaches new vocabulary, improves spelling, and keeps the mind active.
+This simple, enjoyable activity has been shown to slow cognitive decline and lower the risk of conditions like dementia and Alzheimer’s.

 Memory worksheets for adults are also available for download online or for purchase in workbook form.